davetemplin/bigboy/README.md

 To extract data on large datasets it's recommended to utilize the prefetch feature that allows to split extract in multiple parallel processes.
 When [target](#target.json) has `prefetch` set to `true`, the `prefetch.sql` has to be provided that has an SQL query with a `SELECT` statement with one integer column.
 The results of the prefetch query would be be passed into multiple processes each execute an `extract.sql` with a subset of the prefetched numbers.
 The extract query needs to apply string interpolation (For example `WHERE id IN (%s)`)

+## Parameterization

+Queries can accept parameters to customize the request from outside the target on runtime.
+Params can be configured in [target](#target.json) with a given type and default value.
+On runtime the params are passed into a `prefetch.sql` or an `extract.sql` using syntax like `WHERE date >= ?1`, where `1` is the index of the param (starting from `1`).

 ## Transforms

 nest, script, split, timezone